datacarpentry/sql-socialsci/episodes/04-Missing data.md

 ## Dealing with missing data

-Once you know how NULL values are being represented inyou data you can find them or allow for them in your SQL queries.
+Once you know how NULL values are being represented in your data you can find them and allow for them in your SQL queries.

 ~~~
 Select *